 Both green tea and green tea extracts have been shown to improve glutathione levels.
 In one such study, volunteers with metabolic syndrome (pre-diabetes) were given either 4 cups of green tea or 2 capsules of green tea extract or 4 cups of water (control group) for 8 weeks.
 Both green tea and green tea supplements significantly raised glutathione levels.

 Personally, I prefer to tear open green tea bags (Instagram picture) and toss the contents into my breakfast smoothies.
-While the above study did find favorable results with green tea supplements, I prefer to green tea to the supplements.
+While the above study did find favorable results with green tea supplements, I prefer green tea to green tea supplements.
 Click here to find out why.

 9 NAC Supplements